 3.5.4.
-Operating Fee
+Operating Fee.

-3.5.4.1.
-In accordance with 45CSR22 - Air Quality Management Fee Program, the permittee shall not operate nor cause to operate the permitted facility or other associated facilities on the same or

-- contiguous sites comprising the plant without first obtaining and having in current effect a Certificate to Operate (CTO).
+- 3.5.4.1.
+In accordance with 45CSR22 Air Quality Management Fee Program, the permittee shall not operate nor cause to operate the permitted facility or other associated facilities on the same or contiguous sites comprising the plant without first obtaining and having in current effect a Certificate to Operate (CTO).
 Such Certificate to Operate (CTO) shall be renewed annually, shall be maintained on the premises for which the certificate has been issued, and shall be made immediately available for inspection by the Secretary or his/her duly authorized representative. - 3.5.4.2.
-In accordance with 45CSR22 Air Quality Management Fee Program, enclosed with this permit is an Application for a Certificate to Operate (CTO), from the date of initial startup through the following June 30.
-Said application and the appropriate fee shall be submitted to this office no later than 30 days prior to the date of initial startup.
+In accordance with 45CSR22 Air Quality Management Fee Program, enclosed with this permit is an Application for Certificate to Operate (CTO).
+The CTO will cover the time period beginning with the date of initial startup through the following June 30.
+Said application and the appropriate fee shall be submitted to this office prior to the date of initial startup.
 For any startup date other than July 1, the permittee shall pay a fee or prorated fee in accordance with Section 4.5 of 45CSR22.
-A copy of this schedule may be found on the reverse side of the Application for a Certificate to Operate (CTO). - 3.5.5.
+A copy of this schedule may be found on the reverse side of the CTO application. - 3.5.5.
 Emission inventory.
 At such time(s) as the Secretary may designate, the permittee herein shall prepare and submit an emission inventory for the previous year, addressing the emissions from the facility and/or process(es) authorized herein, in accordance with the emission inventory submittal requirements of the Division of Air Quality.
 After the initial submittal, the Secretary may, based upon the type and quantity of the pollutants emitted, establish a frequency other than on an annual basis.